 Looking back, I can’t imagine how much was spent on print costs alone.

-If direct mail is your current student recruitment strategy, that’s OK, but send a one pager with a call-to-action to visit a website or include a mobile short code that students can text and then receive a link to your mobile first story.
+If direct mail is your current student recruitment strategy, that’s okay, but send a one-pager with a call-to-action to visit a website or include a mobile code that students can text to receive a link to your mobile-first story.

 Digital stories offer college marketers a myriad of benefits: increased interactivity and engagement opportunities for the consumer; reduced print costs; easy consumption through the right marketing channels; and tracking and analytics.

 More than that, digital stories are much easier to update than a story printed on a brochure.

 If you are looking to tell your college story, and want to make sure it’s optimized for mobile, consider using the STORYSOFT digital storytelling platform.